tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 | `batch_var`  | `ComputationDataHandle` | 1 dimensional array (\\(\sigma^2\\)) |

-The `batch_mean` and `batch_var` are moments calculated across the batch and spatial dimensions using the formulars above.
+The `batch_mean` and `batch_var` are moments calculated across the batch and spatial dimensions using the formulas above.

 ## BatchNormInference